arafatruetbd/bmw_datagrid_app/README.md

 ### 1. Setup MySQL with Docker

 A Docker Compose file (`docker-compose.yml`) is included in the root directory to run MySQL in a container.
+Before running the command below, make sure Docker and Docker Compose are installed on your machine.

 ```bash
 docker-compose up -d